ScazLab/human_robot_collaboration/README.md

 ## Compilation & Testing

+We use the new Catkin Command Line Tools `catkin_tools`, a Python package that provides command line tools for working with the catkin meta-buildsystem and catkin workspaces.
+This package was announced in March 2015 and is still in beta, but we didn't experience any problem with it.
+The following instructions apply to this new package, even though the repository can be used and compile with the old `catkin_make` without issues.

  1. Compile the repo: `catkin build baxter_collaboration`
  2. Compile tests and run them (to be done after compiling the repo with command #1): `catkin build baxter_collaboration --catkin-make-args run_tests`
  3. Check the results of step #2: `catkin_test_results build/baxter_collaboration/`